takoikatakotako/en.swiswiswift.com/content/post/2018-03-17/index.md

 +++
-title = "UIAlertControllerにTextFieldを追加する"
-url = "2018-03-17"
-date = "2018-03-17"
+title = "Adding a TextField to UIAlertController" url = "2018-03-17" date = "2018-03-17"
-description = "UIAlertControllerにTextFieldを追加する"
-tags = [
+description = "Adding a TextField to UIAlertController" tags = [
     "iOS",
 ]